kubrey/node-geoservice/README.md

   Geosearch has flexible configuration options.

   By default only `countryCode` property is required.
-To set required fields
+To set `city` as required field:

   ```
   var options = {};